Guides Racks Training Equipment

 Full Rack vs Half Rack

 The difference between the full and half racks is as clear as day.
-The full rack is bigger, sturdier, and more sophisticated, while the half rack is more flexible and takes up less space.
+The full rack is bigger, sturdier, and more sophisticated, while the half rack is more portable and takes up less space.
 The question is: which one is best for you?
 Let’s find out!

 To answer this burning question, we must first take a good look at both the full rack and the half rack.